 Acorns Checking works best when you combine it with other features, such as investing.
-The Lite plan is only $1/month, a personal plan is $3/month, and a family plan is $5/month.
+The Personal plan is $3/month and a family plan is $5/month.

 Acorns Early is an investment account for children.
 It works as an UTMA/UGMA account, meaning the money can be used for anything that benefits your child and it can be transferred to them when they’re old enough.
 You can set recurring investments daily, weekly, or monthly.